onetep-devel/documentation/starting_with_onetep.rst

 .. _processes:
 .. figure:: starting_with_onetep_fig2.png
-   :alt: Four onetep processes running on one machine, each utilising 100% of a CPU core and 0.4% of available memory.
+   :alt: Four ONETEP processes running on one machine, each utilising 100% of a CPU core and 0.4% of available memory.

-   Four onetep processes running on one machine, each utilising 100% of a CPU core and 0.4% of available memory.
+   Four ONETEP processes running on one machine, each utilising 100% of a CPU core and 0.4% of available memory.

 MPI facilitates starting multiple processes as part of a single calculation, which can become slightly tricky when there are multiple